GalSim-developers/GalSim/docs/doxygen_readme.txt

 		Make up an astronomer object by specifying its components.
 All the normal properties of astronomers are assumed.

-		\param name (String) Mandatory - the astronomer's surname
+		@param name (String) Mandatory - the astronomer's surname
-		\param papers (List of strings) Optional - a list of papers by the astronomer
+		@param papers (List of strings) Optional - a list of papers by the astronomer
-		\return (Astronomer) A new astronomer instance
+		@return (Astronomer) A new astronomer instance
 		"""

 DOCUMENTING FILES
 -----------------
-The file docstring (which must be at the very top) is also parsed as the documentation for the whole file, but as with c++ you must use the \file keyword and specify the current filename to get this to work:
+The file docstring (which must be at the very top) is also parsed as the documentation for the whole file, but as with c++ you must use the @file keyword and specify the current filename to get this to work:
 """
-\file astronomer.py Contains Astronomer class and constants
+@file astronomer.py Contains Astronomer class and constants

 The constants are mainly default parameters for astronomer characteristics, like age and height.
 """